 When to visit Disney World

-Disney World is a year-round destination, but there are definitely better times to visit due to crowds, park hours, and weather.
-To hopefully make your trip less stressful!, here are some tips about when to visit Disney World!
+Disney World is a year-round destination.
+But there are definitely better times to visit due to crowds, park hours, and weather.
+To hopefully make your trip less stressful, here are some tips about when to visit Disney World, one of the most important Hollywood Studios tips!

-What we learned from both experiences is that you should always make a list of your top priorities, get your FastPasses, and be mentally prepared for crowds.
+What we learned from both experiences, and an important Hollywood Studios tips, is that you should always make a list of your top priorities, get your FastPasses, and be mentally prepared for crowds.
 If you go into the day with realistic expectations, you’ll likely be pleasantly surprised!

-It’s also good to look at the Disney event calendar to make sure that there isn’t a major event during your planned visit (such as the Epcot International Food and Wine Festival and the various races).
+It’s also good to look at the Disney event calendar.
+Make sure that there isn’t a major event during your planned visit.
+Such as the Epcot International Food and Wine Festival and the various races.
 Unless of course you’re wanting to visit for a specific event!

 As for the best day of the week, mid-week is typically the slowest time since some folks may take a Friday or Monday off for a long Disney weekend.